-Use a Loan to Become an Uber Driver
+How to Use a Loan to Become an Uber Driver

 Once you have the funds in hand, you can take all of the steps necessary to become an Uber driver.
 See the following section for a breakdown of the process.

-Buying a Car with a Personal Loan
+1) Buy a Car with a Personal Loan or Auto Loan

 First, pick a specific car that you plan to purchase with your car loan, or a couple of cars that you will consider, and note the prices.
 Make sure that you request a loan amount that will supply you with the necessary funds to purchase this car.

-Apply to be an Uber Driver
+2) Apply to be an Uber Driver